unlock-protocol/unlock/unlock-protocol-com/blog/metadata-configurator.md

 ### Advanced

-Creators with a youtube channel or a blog can use this section to display their videos and blog posts in the main preview box on OpenSea and other marketplaces.
+Creators with a YouTube channel or a blog can use this section to display their videos and blog posts in the main preview box on OpenSea and other marketplaces.
 User will be able to go to OpenSea and watch the video directly on your NFT page.

 ![Advanced](/images/blog/metadata-configurator/advanced.png)